MojoExMachina/their-computer/_posts/2022-05-11-text-replacements.md

 | m^2 | m² |  |

 ### Preventing Replacements
 In rare cases you don’t want your text to be replaced.
-To prevent a replacement from happening on macOS, press esc before pressing the space bar or press Cmd+Z immediately after the replacements took place.
+To prevent a replacement from happening on macOS, press esc before pressing the space bar or press Cmd+Z immediately after the replacement took place.
 On iOS click on the x in the text suggestion bubble or three-finger-swipe to undo immediately after the replacement took place.